 Nothing says "weekend" like homemade pancakes for breakfast.
-Our easy pancake recipe will help you whip up this weekend favorite in less than 30 minutes.
-You'll wonder why you never tried this before!
+Our easy recipe will help you whip them up in less than 30 minutes.
+Making pancake batter from scratch is so simple that you'll wonder why you never did it before!

 Preheat oven to 200 degrees; have a baking sheet or heatproof platter ready to keep cooked pancakes warm in the oven.
 In a small bowl, whisk together flour, sugar, baking powder, and salt; set aside.